 In addition to the registration of your head office operating on a FoS basis, it’s also possible to register branches in some territories.
 Each branch must also be authorised independently by the regulators in their country of domicile to operate on a FoS basis.

-Is it mandatory to register branches?
+Is it mandatory to register branches for IPT?

 In some territories such as Spain, Portugal and Italy it’s not mandatory to have a branch as taxes can be filed via a company’s head office.
 However, if your company does operate branches in these territories it is mandatory to be registered separately to head office.
 This requires companies with multiple branches to have multiple registrations, each with their own independent tax identification number.
 The registrations are managed separately, and a tax return is required for each of them.